DYqwert/ARFPOP/readme.txt

 ### step 6: prepare the input file for LD pruning and population structure analyses

 #generation of unique k-mer matix
-python3 unique_kmermatrix.py input output
+python3 filtering.py input 2 n output
-input file is the output file of step 2, and the output file the matrix only containing the k-mer with two copy number (0 and 1).
+input file is the output file of step 2, h1 is set to 2, the output file the matrix only containing the k-mer with two copy number (0 and 1).

 #slection of reference k-mers
 python3 select_referece.py input column output
-input file output file of above step, column is the position of reference in the matrix, output file is the matrix only containing the k-mer only present in reference.
+input file output file of above step, column is the position of reference, output is the a matix of the k-mers that present in selected reference.

-#generation of .map file and .ped file
+#added position information of k-mers

-python3 map.py input1 input2 output
+python3 loction.py input1 input2 output

-input1 is the output file of above step, input2 in the output file of step 1, output is the .map file.
-In the .map file, the location of k-mer is its extracted order in the sequence.
+input1 is the output file of step 1，this file contained the information of k-mer extracted order in genome. input2 is the k-mer matrix obtained from above step, output file is also a k-mer matrix.

+#generated .ped and .maf file
-python3 ped.py input output
+python3 trans_pm.py input output

-input1 is the output file of above step, output is the .ped file
+input is the file that obtained from above step, output is two file, one output.ped and the other is output.map

-#The following LD pruning is performed by PLINK.
+#the remaining step for LD pruning were performed by Plink, the structure was analyzed using admixture.
-#After LD pruning, the population structure analyses will be performed by ADMIXTURE.

-### step 7: Caculated the genetic diversity in a group
+### step 7：cacualted genetic diversity

-python3 diversity.py input output

-input is the k-mer matrix, output is the value of θπ

-### step 8: Indentification of a large frament variants among genome

-python3 identify_indel.py input output
+python3 Theta_calc_4.py input col1 col2 output

-The input file is the unique k-mer matrix, and the output is the assemble fragment using pairwise adjacant k-mers.
-The size of k-mer fragment is large than 2k-1 bp is the potential indel fragment.
+input file is k-mer matrix, col1 is begin of colum, and col2 is stop of colum, output is value of Theta.